 Check out my post: Successfully selling on eBay for a few pointers to get you started on your eBay selling adventures.

-That said here is my list of 5 items I have bought from yard sales and resold on eBay for profit over and over again, and I am fairly certain most people could have success with reselling these items too.
+That said, here is my list of five items I have bought from yard sales and resold on eBay for profit over and over again and I am fairly certain most people could have success with reselling these items too.

-I have always had the best of luck with Children’s books, especially selling about one dozen books of either the same author or the same subject and reading level if non-fiction.
+I have always had the best of luck with children’s books, especially selling about a dozen books of either the same author or the same subject and reading level if non-fiction.
 Another type that does well are the leveled readers such as Step Into Reading books like this one.

-If you put around 1 dozen of these leveled readers in a lot on eBay right around the time teachers are stocking their classrooms for fall (July and August), or homeschoolers are getting ready for the new school year they will usually turn a tidy profit, especially if you were able to pick them up for .25 cents each –which is the going rate at yard sale around where I live.
+If you put around a dozen of these leveled readers in a lot on eBay right around the time teachers are stocking their classrooms for fall (July and August) or homeschoolers are getting ready for the new school year, they will usually turn a tidy profit, especially if you were able to pick them up for .25 cents each–which is the going rate at yard sales around where I live.

-Always make sure the books are free of creases, rips, writing and musty or smokey smells.
+Always make sure the books are free of creases, rips, writing, and musty or smoky smells.
 They should be in like new condition to obtain the most profit.